sebaphil/elementary-cursors-for-Mint/README.md

 elementary Cursor Theme
 =======================

-A cursor theme for elementary OS.
+A cursor theme for elementary OS redesigned for Linux Mint

 These cursors are free artwork; you can redistribute them and/or modify them under the terms of the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.txt).